-Recipients of the Advantage Iowa Need-Based Award must have already been awarded the Advantage Iowa Admissions Award by the UI Office of Admissions.
-This award is for incoming nonresident first-year students who are U.S. citizens or permanent residents and whose enrollment will contribute to a diverse learning environment.
+Recipients of the Advantage Iowa Grant must have already been offered Advantage Iowa by the UI Office of Admissions.
+This grant is for incoming non-resident first-year students who are U.S. citizens or permanent residents and whose enrollment will contribute to a diverse learning environment.

-Students may receive this scholarship for up to eight semesters or until a bachelor's degree is received (whichever comes first) by meeting all requirements listed below.
-If a student does not meet all of the following requirements, they will not be eligible to receive the scholarship for any future semester.
+Students may receive this grant for up to eight semesters or until a bachelor's degree is received (whichever comes first) by meeting all requirements listed below.
+If a student does not meet all of the following requirements, they will not be eligible to receive the grant for any future semester.

-- demonstrate financial need by filing the Free Application for Federal Student Aid (FAFSA) and submitting other required documents each year (For the 2017-2018 academic year, priority is given to students whose FAFSA record is received by the UI OSFA on or before December 1, 2016)
+- demonstrate financial need by filing the Free Application for Federal Student Aid (FAFSA) and submitting other required documents each year (For 2023-2024 the FAFSA filing deadline for priority aid consideration was December 1, 2022.)

 - maintain a 2.00 cumulative grade-point average for courses taken at the University of Iowa (grades will be reviewed at the end of every semester)

-- additional requirements are outlined on the Center for Diversity and Enrichment website.
+- additional requirements are outlined on the Center for Inclusive Academic Excellence website.